 It’s amazing how many sheep graze on the hills of England!
-Including the ones out our back door, penned in by the ancient Roman moat, at the 15th-century Old Manor House we rented in Hadzor, Droitwich Spa, Worcestershire, England.
-Everywhere we drive, there are sheep safely grazing.
+Including the ones out our back door, penned in by the ancient Roman moat, at the 15th-century Old Manor House we rent in Hadzor, Droitwich Spa, Worcestershire, England.
+Everywhere we drive, sheep safely graze.

-Jesus says in John 10:7 that He is ‘the door of the sheep’.
+Jesus says that He is ‘the door of the sheep’ (John 10:7).
 He’s the entryway.
 Not one of many, all leading to good pasture.
 No. THE door.
 As if there is no other.
 By the way, there’s no ‘if’ about it!

-The housekeeper at the Old Manor House warned us that when we walk through the adjacent fields, down to the dock on the Birmingham-Worcester Canal, to enjoy watching the narrow-boats go by, we had better close and lock the gate behind us.
-If not, those sheep will get out and we’ll be in a world of trouble!
+The housekeeper at the Old Manor House warns us that when we walk through the adjacent fields, down to the dock on the Birmingham-Worcester Canal, to enjoy watching the narrow-boats go by, we had better lock the gate behind us.
+If not, those sheep will get out!

-All of us following the same Shepherd.
-All of us roaming freely within.
-Lots of good grazing land.
+All following the same Shepherd.
+All roaming freely within.
 Comforts abound within His boundaries.

 Stay close to Jesus.
 Even as those shepherds did in the Christmas story.
 Stay within His grazing fields.
 Listen for our Shepherd’s voice and we’ll be His sheep safely grazing!

-Prayer: Dear God, we want to stay close to Jesus and be safe in Him.
+Dear God, we need to stay close to Jesus to be safe.
 Amen.